Key Differences between Secured and Unsecured Loans

 There are four most common secured loans:

-Mortgages are a form of secured debt that you take out to buy a house.
+A secured debt people get to buy a house is called a mortgage.
 You take out the loan and make monthly payments until the loan is paid off.

 Secured credit cards are a form of secured debt and a way to build up your credit score by paying off your card balance in full each billing cycle.
 They’re a good option if you need a credit card but don’t have a good or excellent credit score because such cards have no minimum credit requirements.